illumitacit/policies/terms_of_service.md

 4. Your usage of the Services must comply with the usage policies of the underlying language model provisers.
 You may not use IllumiTacit for any purpose that are expressly prohibited by the underlying services.
 For example, here is the [Usage Policy of OpenAI](https://openai.com/policies/usage-policies).
-Your content will go through an automated filtering process managed by the service providers to ensure it complies with the policies.
+Your content will go through an automated filtering process managed by the Service Providers to ensure it complies with the policies.

 5. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.